onthebusiness/harelang.org/content/blog/2023-11-08-100-year-language.md

 for standard library inclusion against our faith in our ability for it to have long-term staying power.
-The "extended library" (a set of important libraries in the Hare ecosystem which have explicit support from upstream Hare, this is for example where HTTP support lives) have separate, well-defined, but more flexible policies regarding long-term support and stability.
+The "extended library" (a set of important libraries in the Hare ecosystem which have explicit support from upstream Hare, this is for example where HTTP support lives) has separate, well-defined, but more flexible policies regarding long-term support and stability.
 We are also going to publish stability recommendations and best-practices for maintainers in the ecosystem at large.